Can I Buy Treasury Bonds on Charles Schwab?

 Schwab Auction Dates and Maturity

-The options you can invest in depend on the type of Treasury you choose.
-Treasury bonds mature in 20 or 30 years, while Treasury notes mature in 2, 3, 5, 7, and 10 years.
-Treasury bills (T-Bills) mature in 4, 8, 13, 26, or 52 weeks.
+The choices you have depend on the type of Treasury you pick.
+Treasury bonds mature in 20 or 30 years, Treasury notes in 2, 3, 5, 7, or 10 years, and Treasury bills in 4, 8, 13, 26, or 52 weeks.

 Schwab Treasury Bonds Summary